 Copyright © 2011-19 Helical Pile World, LLC.
 All Rights Reserved.

-Recently HPW conducted its fourth annual helical pile industry survey.
-This year a total of eight helical pile and helical anchor manufacturers and two distributors participated in the survey.
-Seven of the manufacturers are based in the U.S., and GoliathTech is based in Canada.
-The eight participating manufacturers included:
+Recently HPW conducted its fifth annual helical pile industry survey.
+This year a total of six helical pile and helical anchor manufacturers and two distributors participated in the survey.
+All six of the manufacturers are based in the U.S. The six participating manufacturers included:

 Empire Piers – www.empirepiers.com

 MacLean Power MPS Civil Division – www.macleandixie.com

 HPW also contacted or attempted to contact thirteen additional manufacturers in North America for the survey, but they either did not respond or declined to participate.

 - Helical Pile and Anchor Sales for 2016 Versus 2015

 - Private Versus Public Funded Projects for 2016 Versus 2015

 - Square Bar Volume Compared to Round Shaft Volume in 2016

 - Opinions and/or Plans About the Future Market for Larger Diameter Helical Piles